Tezmoideo/Tezmoideo/README.md

 I hold a Study degree in Arts/Design from Portuguese Institut of Arts, where I honed my creativity and developed a strong foundation in various artistic disciplines.
 I gained proficiency in Adobe software such as Photoshop, Illustrator,After Effects.
-Additionally, my background in the arts equipped me with a keen eye for aesthetics and usability,. allowing me to design engaging and intuitive user interfaces.
+Additionally, my background in the arts equipped me with a keen eye for aesthetics and usability allowing me to design engaging and intuitive user interfaces.
 History of Art is a passion.

 However, recognizing the evolving landscape of technology, I made a conscious decision to transition my career towards web development.
 This decision led me to pursue a comprehensive training program at DCI, where I acquired in 2023/2024 advanced knowledge and practical experience in web development tools and technologies.